How (and Why!) to Use a French Press Coffee Maker

 Thanks to my Airbnb guests and anyone else for giving this a try!
 I really hope you enjoy this french press coffee!

 If you are looking to make health-conscious, eco-friendly and affordable changes to your everyday life or wish to create a consciously healthy and sustainable Airbnb consider a 1-1 coaching appointment with me.
-I have been researching household products for many years to understand which options are better for our personal health and the greater good.
-In just one hour, I can answer all your questions and help you determine best practices for your individual needs.
+I have been researching household products for many years to understand which options are better for our personal health and eco responsibility.
+In just one hour, I can answer all your questions.

 If you like my recommendations, it supports my blog and is good karma for you if you purchase from my provided Amazon affiliate links in this article.
 Thank you! ☕️